Updated on March 18, 2025

-2. There is no skill involved.
+2. There's no skill involved

 There is usually signage on a blackjack layout or on a placard that sits on the blackjack table, which specifies what side bet is being offered.
 You don’t have to make a side bet.
 It’s an optional bet in addition to the bet that you would make on your hand in the main game.